NLykoskoufis/BraunLabPipeline/README.md

 #### Exon quantification
 TBD

+## File naming convention

+**This is very important!!!**
+##### Fastq files
+Fastq files should be written in this specific way:
+SampleID*.R1_*.fastq.gz
+SampleID*.R2_*.fastq.gz
+The pipeline will split the filename by "." and take as sampleID the first element which in our example is "SampleID".
+Then it will look for the R1 or R2 and the fastq.gz.
+If your fastq files are not written this way the pipeline will FAIL.

+##### Bam Files
+Bam files need to be written as following: sampleID.*.bam
+The asterisk can be whatever.
+The pipeline splits the file name by "." and takes the first element as sampleID in this case the sample ID is "sampleID" and disregards the rest.

 ##### Running the whole pipeline
 If you run the whole pipeline, then you need to specify: